November 18, 2020 Blog

 What’s your personal mission or vision?

 Geez.
 Can we go back to superpowers?
-Uh… as it pertains to art and design, I think it’s to increase awareness of how much the world needs good designers and artists.
-We know we need doctors, lawyers, etc., but everything we touch every day has been designed by someone.
-But because design is ubiquitous, the importance of it and the people behind it, are often overlooked.
+As it pertains to art and design, I think it’s to increase awareness of how much the world needs good designers and artists.
+We know we need doctors and lawyers, but everything we touch every day has been designed by someone.
+But because design is ubiquitous, its importance and the people behind it, are often overlooked.

 What was the most memorable response someone has had to your work?